goatcorp/dalamud-docs/docs/plugin-development/restrictions.md

 are certain considerations and requirements that must be met:

 - Plugins should take care to send the minimum amount of data necessary to do their job.
-Whenever feasible, plugins should hash information like Content IDs or player names on the client side so that a server-side data breach does not reveal information.
+Whenever feasible, plugins should hash information about the local player (such as the player's Content ID or name) on the client side so that a server-side data breach does not reveal information.
 - Plugins may collect additional non-essential information for telemetry, analytics, or statistical purposes, provided the user is given a chance to review what data is being collected and for what purpose.